OfficeDev/Excel-Add-in-JavaScript-PersistCustomSettings/README.md

 <a name="build"></a>
 ## Build and debug ##

-1. Choose the F5 key in Visual Studio to build and deploy the plug-in.
+1. Choose the F5 key in Visual Studio to build and deploy the add-in.
-2. Use the plug-in’s interface to save data as key/value pairs and to retrieve a stored value using its key.
+2. Use the add-in’s interface to save data as key/value pairs and to retrieve a stored value using its key.

 <a name="troubleshooting"></a>
 ##Troubleshooting
-If the plug-in fails to install, ensure that the  **SourceLocation** element in the CodeSample_PersistCustomSettings.xml has the correct URL value for the **DefaultValue** attribute.
+If the add-in fails to install, ensure that the  **SourceLocation** element in the CodeSample_PersistCustomSettings.xml has the correct URL value for the **DefaultValue** attribute.

 <a name="questions"></a>
 ##Questions and comments##